-Loss leader pricing is the time-honored tradition of pricing certain items -- like bread or milk -- below the cost it takes to produce them in order to bring buyers into the store and entice them to purchase other items -- like, say, cereal, a candy bar, and some laundry detergent.
+Loss leader pricing is a practice businesses use to price certain items — like bread or milk — below the cost it takes to produce them in order to bring buyers into the store and entice them to purchase other items — like, say, cereal, a candy bar, and some laundry detergent.

-It's a smart strategy, especially since recent surveys have found the average consumer spends $5,400 on impulse buys every year.
-That's $450 per month and around three impulse purchases a week.
+It's a smart strategy, especially since recent surveys have found the average consumer spent $182.98 on impulse buys per month.
+That's over $2,000 per year!

 Loss Leader Pricing

 Loss leader pricing is a strategy in which a seller marks a product or service for sale below cost to attract buyers into their online or physical store.
 According to the strategy, the loss leader item is sold at a loss, but the business expects customers to purchase other items at regular price, thereby negating the loss.